oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/object-storage/object-storage.md

     ![Upload pneumonia images](./images/lab1_019.png " ")

-    Repeat this step for all 3000+ images for PNEUMONIA.
+    Repeat this step for all 3000+ images for *PNEUMONIA*.

-3. Step 3: Upload images for NORMAL
+3. Step 3: Upload images for *NORMAL*

-    Repeat the previous step, except this time navigate to NORMAL folder and upload images for NORMAL.
+    Repeat the previous step, except this time navigate to *NORMAL* folder and upload images for *NORMAL*.

     ![Upload normal images](./images/lab1_020.png " ")